 What You Don’t Know About B2B Subscription-Based Business Models

 Netflix.
 Amazon Pantry.
 Bark Box.

 Gone are the days when “subscription” meant the Saturday Evening Post or the Columbia House Tape Club.
 Today, B2B subscription-based business models are all about empowering customers and increasing sales.
 It’s about cross-selling, upselling, and boosting customer retention.
-It’s about profit.
+It’s about profit and sustainable business growth.